Obesity (Weight Loss) (cont.)

 - Educate yourself in reading food labels and estimating calories and serving sizes.

-- Consult your doctor before starting any dietary changes.
+- Consult a doctor before starting any dietary changes.
 You doctor or a nutritionist should prescribe the amount of daily calories in your diet.

 Find out what women really need.